 The supplement "Night's Dark Masters" gets around this problem by simply listing pages and pages of weaknesses and quirks of vampires, from the classics like weakness to sunlight to lesser-known ones like obsessive counting and fear of sawdust, and then simply says that all vampires have some of them but not others.
 This is neatly explained by the fact that inbreeding and crossbreeding between different vampire clans has accentuated some traits and rarified others.

 The Warhammer novel Drachenfels expands on this further, from the point of view of its heroine, the Vampire Geneviève Dieudonné.
 And if that name sounds familiar to fans of the Anno Dracula series, guess who Drachenfels author Jack Yeovil is a pseudonym for?

-The Vampire Counts of the Strategy game, however, limit Vampires to five major bloodlines: Von Carstein (classic Dracula-style), Lahmian (classic Carmilla-style), Blood Dragon (Fallen Blood Knights), Strigoi (ghoulish and savage monsters in appearance and ability but descended from intelligent, benevolent rulers) and Necrarch (Mad Scientistnecromancers, to whom Looks Like Orlok would be an improvement).
+The Vampire Counts of the Strategy game, however, limit Vampires to five major bloodlines: Von Carsteins (classic Dracula-style vampires who live in haunted castles and plot to take over the world), Lahmians (classic Carmilla-styleFemme Fatales who secretly do run the world through spies and agents), Blood Dragons (battle-lovingMonster Knights), Strigoi (ghoulish and savage monsters in appearance and ability but descended from intelligent, benevolent rulers) and Necrarchs (Mad Scientistnecromancers, to whom Looks Like Orlok would be an improvement).

 These bloodlines are also prominently figuring in "Night's Dark Masters".
 It's just that there is always a chance of some sort of randomness in a specific Vampire's weakness (and to keep the players guessing about a Vampiric Antagonist's weakness).
 To make the players never rely on the same tactic against vampires.